Matt Tierney

 Professional Bio

-I teach graduate seminars like "Cultural Critique and High-Tech Capitalism," "Technoculture and Literary Politics," "Race, Gender, Medium," "Media/Culture," and "Reading Film"; while my undergraduate teaching ranges more widely, from human rights in digital society to science fiction, work and literature, community studies, and film poetics.
+My graduate seminars have included “Mass Culture Machines,” “Cultural Critique and High-Tech Capitalism,” “Race, Gender, Medium,” “Media/Culture,” and “Reading Film.”
+My undergraduate teaching ranges more widely, from humanity in computerized society to technological imagination and social thought, to work and literature, community studies, film poetics, critical reading, and the politics of science fiction.
+I co-direct our Honors Program in English.

 Areas of Specialization